Multiplicity one for $L$-functions and applications

-In this section we state a version of strong multiplicity one for $L$-functions which is stronger than Proposition~\ref{prop:smoL} because it only requires the Dirichlet coefficients $a(p)$ and $a(p^2)$ to be reasonably close.
-This is a significantly weaker condition than equality of the local factor.

-Although the main ideas behind the proof appear in Kaczorowski-Perelli~\cite{KP} and Soundararajan~\cite{S}, we give a slightly stronger version which assumes a partial Ramanujan bound $\theta<\frac16$, plus an additional condition, instead of the full Ramanujan conjecture.
-We provide a self-contained account because we also wish to bring awareness of these techniques to people with a more representation-theoretic approach to $L$-functions.

-In this section we state our main theorems. \begin{theorem} Suppose $L_1(s)$, $L_2(s)$ are Dirichlet series with Dirichlet coefficients $a_1(n)$, $a_2(n)$, respectively, which continue to meromorphic functions of order 1 satisfying functional equations of the form \eqref{eqn:Lambda}-\eqref{eqn:FE} with a partial Selberg bound $\Re(\mu_j),\ \Re(\nu_j)>-\frac12$ for both functions, and having Euler products satisfying \eqref{eqn:EP}-\eqref{eqn:EPpolynomial}.
-Assume a partial Ramanujan bound for some $\theta<\frac16$ holds for both functions, and that the Dirichlet coefficients at the primes are close to each other in the sense that $A_p = a_p-b_p$ satisfies \eqref{eqn:liminf1}.
+In this section we state our main theorems. \begin{theorem} Suppose $L_1(s)$, $L_2(s)$ are Dirichlet series with Dirichlet coefficients $a_n$ and $b_n$ , respectively, which continue to meromorphic functions of order 1 satisfying functional equations of the form \eqref{eqn:Lambda}-\eqref{eqn:FE} with a partial Selberg bound $\Re(\mu_j),\ \Re(\nu_j)>-\frac12$ for both functions, and having Euler products satisfying \eqref{eqn:EP}.
+Assume the Dirichlet coefficients at the primes are close to each other in the sense that $A_p = a_p-b_p$ satisfies \eqref{eqn:liminf1}.